 Many financial experts do not have a lot of hope for millennials.
 They believe that millennials do not know how to manage finances.

 While millennials are facing economic challenges, there are still some things that they can do.
-Jacob Gottlieb has some money tips for millennials.
+Here are has some great money tips for millennials.

 Buy an Affordable House